 We also recognise that a new Honda model is not always what our customers are looking for.
 For this reason, Bennetts also has the knowledge and means to find our best competitive quote for second-hand Honda machinery.

-As a motorcycle insurance specialist with over 85 years experience, we believe we can offer the most competitive insurance quote geared to suit you and, of course, your Honda motorcycle.
+As a motorcycle insurance specialist with over 85 years experience, we believe we can offer a competitive insurance quote geared to suit you and, of course, your Honda motorcycle.

 world.honda.com/motorcycle/ – Honda global website dedicated to its motorcycle division with separate links to dedicated sites for sport, technology talk, Super Cub and much, much more.